Lost Palms Oasis in Joshua Tree National Park

 A longer and more challenging hike leading to a peaceful hidden gem all while remaining away from the crowds is exactly what excites my husband and I!
 That is precisely what we found while hiking the Lost Palms Oasis Trail in Joshua Tree National Park.
 Trekking through the vast Colorado Desert, following rolling hills and sandy washes, and reaching the marvelous Lost Palms Oasis is the perfect hiking adventure if you want to find one of the best hidden gems in Joshua Tree National Park.

 Keep reading as I am sharing the full hiking guide to Lost Palms Oasis in Joshua Tree.
-Hiking directions, trail stats, top tips for visiting, and everything in between is covered here in Episode 11 of our goal to complete 52 hikes in 52 weeks!
+Hiking directions, trail stats, top tips for visiting, and everything in between is covered below!

 Getting to Lost Palms Oasis